 2. Transaction Not Recognized

 Processes to implement preventing this: In high risk payment processing, your payment descriptor is the merchant name, as well as other identifying details that appear on the customer’s statement when they make a purchase from you.
 If the customer doesn’t recognize the name that appears on their statement, it is unlikely they will know what the charge was for.
-To avoid a credit card chargeback dispute transaction, the solution is to be sure your descriptor reflects what the consumer will recognize.
+To avoid disputed transactions because of credit card chargebacks, you need to be sure your descriptor reflects what the consumer will recognize.

 3. Incorrect Transaction Amount / Fraudulent Multiple Transactions

 What to look for: You may run into a system error that can lead to the customer’s credit card being charged twice, which risks the potential of a return item chargeback fee.
 Occasionally, a customer accidentally pressed the “Check Out” button twice, leading to a duplicate charge.
 If you happen to see a duplicate order, assume that it was a mistake and contact the customer to confirm.
 If there is a manual process, the person processing the credit card might make an error.
-Avoid doing manual processing of orders if possible, and be sure to state the credit card chargeback time limit somewhere within your return policy guidelines.
+Avoid doing manual processing of orders if possible, and be sure to state the time limit for credit card chargebacks somewhere within your return policy guidelines.

 4. Not as Described or Defective Merchandise